-NSAIDs are painkillers that work by reducing inflammation.
+A GP may prescribe a non-steroidal anti-inflammatory drug (NSAID).
+These are painkillers that work by reducing inflammation.

 Some NSAIDs are available as creams (topical NSAIDs) that you apply directly to the affected joints.
 Some topical NSAIDs are available without a prescription.
 They can be particularly effective if you have osteoarthritis in your knees or hands.
 As well as helping to ease pain, they can also help reduce any swelling in your joints.

 Your doctor will discuss with you the type of NSAID you should take and the benefits and risks associated with it.